How Much Does Vehicle Patrol Security Cost?

 On the other hand, a stationary guard is dedicated exclusively to your property for their entire shift.
 This provides an immediate response to any incident, as someone is always on-site.
 Because of this constant presence, the cost is higher.
 The best choice really depends on your specific needs, budget, and the level of risk at your location.

-Key Types of Patrol Coverage
+What Types of Patrol Coverage Are Available?

 Digging a little deeper, patrol coverage can be broken down into a couple of key types.
 The most common is the mobile patrol, where a guard drives a marked vehicle through your property at different, unscheduled times.
 This is a fantastic way to establish a security presence over a large area, like a sprawling apartment complex or a large industrial park, in a cost-effective manner.
 It ensures all corners of your property receive attention.